-Game Changers is a Yahoo Entertainment video interview series highlighting women behind the camera who are disrupting Hollywood.
-Throughout 2020, we're talking to the female filmmakers directing some of the year's biggest hits and buzziest indies, as well as the pioneers who paved the way for them.
+Game Changers is a Yahoo Entertainment video interview series highlighting the diverse creators disrupting Hollywood — and the pioneers who paved the way.

 Julia Hart was a high school English teacher in Los Angeles for eight years, and she loved her work.
 At the same time, there was a voice in her head that told her to pursue storytelling.
 So after teaching all day and grading papers at night, she stayed up late and immersed herself in screenwriting.